mibbio/SatisfactorySnapshotTool/README.md

 > ### Hints
 > * Backups of Early Access & Experimental version can exist side by side
-> * it's recommended to disable cloud saves for the game (both versions) as it may overwrite saves from backups
+> * It's recommended to disable cloud saves for the game (both versions) as it may overwrite saves from backups
+> * **No game crack or any other manipulation to game files is used.** It just automates the method shown in an [official Coffee Stain video](https://youtu.be/Fsod_UF5eus?t=190)